 Most of our work is organised through LSHTM’s Health in Humanitarian Crises Centre.
 Our research topics include:

 - Humanitarian practice and policy

-- Local accountability in humanitarian contexts
+- Public authority, localised responses and local accountability in humanitarian contexts

 - Health systems and health financing in refugee and mass displacement settings

 - Health and security in settings affected by political conflict and violence

 - Covid-19 responses in crisis-affected contexts, including research on direct and indirect impacts

 MH is connected to a number of other groups and centres at the school, including: